TAPS Working Group

 communicate with any existing Endpoint that implements the transport

-protocol(s) and all the required properties selected.
+protocol(s) and all the required properties Properties selected.
 Similarly, a

 Transport Services Implementation acting as a Listener can receive